manishmeshram51/pima_indians_diabetes/README.md

 # pima_indians_diabetes
-To predict if a person has diabetes or not usind deep learning.
+basic deep learning project To predict if a person has diabetes or not usind deep learning.

 used tools:
 tf, keras, colab